Marriage Preparation Checklist for Engaged Couples

 By six months before thewedding…

 Attend your (Pre-Cana) marriage preparation class (it is suggested that you complete your marriage preparation program after the FOCCUS pre-marital inventory, ideally between 3 and 8 months before your wedding).
-Elements of the Better Together program will be used at Pre-Cana.
+Elements of the Better Together program may be used at your Pre-Cana

-Take an online NaturalFamilyPlanning class for a full understanding of reproductive health.
+Take an online or live/in-person NaturalFamilyPlanning class for a full understanding of reproductive health.

 By two to three months before thewedding…